Taganrog resistance movement: Remembrance

 Monument to the resistance in Chekhov Gymnasium.

 The monument "Oath of the Youth" ("Клятва юности") to heroes of the Taganrog resistance movement was inaugurated on August 30, 1973 on Spartakovski pereulok, in front of the Chekhov Gymnasium.

 Trivia

-Apart from the group of young people led by Afonin and Morozov, in Taganrog acted at least 2 Soviet partisans groups organized by NKVD before the Soviet troops left the city.
+Apart from the group of young people led by Afonov and Morozov, in Taganrog acted at least 2 Soviet partisans groups organized by NKVD before the Soviet troops left the city.
 The members of the groups acted separately and were not permitted to get into contact.